Change Point Detection of Events in Molecular Simulations using dupin: Example Applications

 \subsection{Collapse of polymer in poor solvent}

-Our second example demonstrating the use of \pkg{dupin} to detect transition events involves detecting the collapse of an isolated polymer chain in an implicit solvent following a change from good to poor solvent.
+Our third example involves detecting the collapse of an isolated polymer chain in an implicit solvent following a change from good to poor solvent using \pkg{dupin}.
 We simulated a polymer comprised of $5000$ connected polymer beads interacting via a Lennard-Jones pairwise interaction, with bonds between beads modeled by a simple harmonic potential $U = - 0.5k(r - r_0)$.
-The MD simulation was performed in the canonical ensemble ($N=5,000, V=10^6, T=1$).
+The MD simulation was performed in the canonical ensemble (number of particles $N=5,000$, system volume $V=10^6$, and temperature $T=1$).
 Following equilibration (1.2 million steps) in good solvent, the simulation was run for 2.5 million steps, where the $\varepsilon$ of the Lennard-Jones potential was increased to mimic a change in the Flory $\chi$ parameter to a poor solvent.
 Over the 2.5 million steps, $\varepsilon$ was increased from 0.1 to 1.25 over 50 intervals of 30,000 steps, running at the final $\varepsilon$ for 1 million steps.
 Increasing the $\varepsilon$ parameter causes the polymer beads to start aggregating.
 Several stages of aggregation are observed in which the number of lobes decreases in stages until final metastable configuration of two lobes is obtained.